How to Stop Office Chair From Rolling - Questions and Solutions

 For example, if you have a hardwood or tile floor, then placing some strong double-sided tape on the bottom of your chair may allow it to grip this surface well enough so that it can’t roll away.
 Just make sure that anything you place on the bottom of your chair won’t damage it in any way.

-Another option for how to stop the office chair from rolling is by using a strap or bungee cord.
+Another option for how to stop the desk chair from rolling is by using a strap or bungee cord.

 In most cases, this method works best when paired with one of the other options mentioned above since it is not sufficient on its own.

 However, it can still provide you with some benefits that might make it worth your while if none of the other options works.

 The strap or bungee cord works by providing your chair with enough resistance that it will be difficult for you to push forward on it without using a lot of effort.

 This method may not provide you with 100% security against having your desk chair rolling away, but it may be good enough to meet your needs if combined with one of the other techniques listed above.